Want to start journaling but have no clue how to start?

 how to start journaling

 Do not underestimate the importance of this decision.
-This can be a big factor in your ability to stick with your journaling.
+This can be a big factor in your ability to stay consistent.
 More importantly it will impact the benefits you receive from journaling.

 When journaling about anything that has to do with feelings or brainstorming there are major advantages to using paper.